-AgeFriendly.org community ratings are calculated using a blend of (i) reviews from people like you who live in, or have recent first-hand knowledge of, a given community, and (ii) statistics our research team collects from third party data sources.
+AgeFriendly.org community ratings, which are collected on agefriendly.org and from partner sites, are calculated using a blend of (i) reviews from people like you who live in, or have recent first-hand knowledge of, a given community, and (ii) statistics that the Age-Friendly Institute research team collects from third party data sources.
 Star ratings are calculated by averaging a community’s percentile score for each individual category.

 The data collection and reporting methodology is modeled closely upon work originated by the World Health Organization.
 Under the WHO’s construct, there are eight age friendly environment features: (i) Outdoor Spaces and Buildings, (ii) Transportation, (iii) Housing, (iv) Social Participation, (v) Respect and Social Inclusion, (vi) Civic Participation and Employment, (vii) Communication and Information, and (viii) Community and Health Services.

 The Age-Friendly Institute applies age-friendly rubrics in addition to net promoter score (NPS) survey methodology to collect and measure older adult satisfaction.
 NPS methodology in this setting is applied with the premise that the likelihood of an older resident recommending a community to others is an indicator of their overall satisfaction with local living conditions for people over age 50.
 Specifically, a user is asked: "Would you recommend [name of community] to your older friends and family?"
 The user is prompted to provide an overall star rating, comment and detailed star rating derived from the WHO age-friendly domains.